Tree Surgeon Salaries: What You Need to Know

 Average Salary in the UK

-In the UK, the average salary for a tree surgeon who works full-time is somewhere in the region of £37,500.
-Tree surgeon salaries have been rising in recent years, according to the Office for National Statistics.
-This means a tree surgeon can expect to get just under £19 per hour.
+In the UK, the average salary for a tree surgeon who works full-time is somewhere in the region of £30,000 to £34,000.
+However, according to the Office for National Statistics, tree surgeon salaries have been rising in recent years and with the right experience average tree surgeon salaries can reach £37,500 or more.

 Some particularly experienced tree surgeons in certain parts of the UK can earn around £45,000 a year.
 The starting salary stands at around £25,000 a year, but this can quickly rise once you’ve gathered sufficient experience.

+This means a qualified general tree surgeon can expect to earn around £19 per hour.
 As you may expect, tree surgeons in London and other parts of South East England do tend to earn more than those in other parts of the country.
-In any case, becoming a tree surgeon can be a highly lucrative career move regardless of where you’re based in the UK.

 Salary By Experience Level

 As with most other careers, salaries tend to rise once you’ve built upon substantial tree surgery experience.
-Trainees and newly qualified tree surgeons normally need to wait a few years to reach the £30,000 mark, but it’s perfectly possible to command around £35,000 a year or more once you’ve got 5+ years of experience under your belt.
+Trainees and newly qualified tree surgeons can reach an average salary of around £30,000 within a few years, reaching £35,000 once you’ve gained further experience.

 Skills that can help you increase your salary can include operating advanced machinery like cranes and certain climbing techniques.
 You can also look forward to earning more once you’ve achieved specific qualifications in areas like tree inspection.

-If you’ve built up a decade of experience or more, you could command over £40,000 a year.
+Once you've reached 10 years experience or more, tree surgeon salaries could reach over £40,000 a year.
 Some tree surgeons top up their income with consultancy work, which can include producing reports on tree health and advising on planning.
+Alternatively, you could open your own tree surgery business to further enhance your future career.

 Regional Variations